 Some characters that are not alphanumeric have a special meaning that is different from being an operator.
 Details on the usage can be found at the location where the respective syntax element is described.
 This section only exists to advise the existence and summarize the purposes of these characters.

 A dollar sign ($) followed by digits is used to represent a positional parameter in the body of a function definition or a prepared statement.
-In other contexts the dollar sign may be part of an identifier.
+In other contexts the dollar sign may be part of an identifier or a dollar-quoted string constant.

 Parentheses (()) have their usual meaning to group expressions and enforce precedence.
 In some cases parentheses are required as part of the fixed syntax of a particular SQL command.